openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 **Delayed Ready** - the weapon cannot be used more than once per round.
 In addition, prior to using the weapon, the wielder must spend a move action to ready it.

-**Forceful** - This weapon can be used to make attacks with the Might attribute.
+**Forceful** - This weapon can be used to make attacks with the Might attribute and invoke banes accessible via Might.

 **Heavy** – The weapon is particularly heavy to carry.
 You may carry a maximum number of *heavy* items equal to your Might score.

-**Precise** - This weapon can be used to make attacks with the Agility attribute.
+**Precise** - This weapon can be used to make attacks with the Agility attribute  and invoke banes accessible via Agility.

 **Reach** - The weapon can be used to attack enemies 10’ away.